Fan Wang (neuroscientist): Research

 The Wang lab uses molecular, genetic, and electrophysiological methods to understand how neural circuits enable or suppress touch, pain, and other senses or behaviors.

 Towards the creation of new tools for neuroscience, the Wang lab developed a technique for Capturing Activated Neuronal Ensembles (CANE) by engineering mice to transiently co-express the TVA receptor when the immediate early gene c-Fos is expressed in response to neuronal activity, thereby enabling EnvA-pseudotyped viruses to specifically infect activated cells and drive stable expression of a desired transgene.
 This technique has been used to identify circuits involved in social vocalization, affective pain, sleep, anesthesia, and social fear.

 Using CANE, the Wang lab has identified anesthesia-activated neurons (AANs) whose activity promotes slow-wave sleep and extends general anesthesia.
 Wang has continued to investigate the neural correlates of consciousness in collaboration with Kafui Dzirasa.

 In 2020, the Wang lab identified a key ensemble of mouse GABAergic neurons in the central nucleus of the amygdala (CeA_{GA}) that are activated by the general anesthesia drugs isoflurane and ketamine.
 Optogenetic activation of these neurons suppressed pain-elicited behaviors, whereas inhibition enhanced aversion and blocked the analgesic effect of ketamine.
-CeA_{GA} neurons directly project to many brain regions associated with affective pain processing such as the prefrontal cortex (pre-limbic and cingulate), nucleus accumbens, dorsal medial striatum, insular cortex, bed nucleus of stria terminalis, basolateral amygdala, subthalamus and perithalamus, thalamic reticular nucleus, intralaminar nuclei of thalamus, parabrachial nuclei, and periaqueductal gray.
+CeA_{GA} neurons directly project to many brain regions associated with affective pain processing such as the prefrontal cortex (pre-limbic and cingulate), nucleus accumbens, dorsal medial striatum, insular cortex, bed nucleus of stria terminalis, basolateral amygdala, subthalamus, thalamic reticular nucleus, intralaminar nuclei of thalamus, parabrachial nuclei, and periaqueductal gray.
 These findings in mice may lay the foundation for future pain therapeutics in humans.

 The Wang lab also studies how neuronal circuits contribute to the complex phenomenon of addiction, in which the drug-craving brain state may be analogous to that underlying affective pain.
 Her lab has mapped circuits that are activated or inhibited by morphine and is testing whether reactivating inhibited neurons can reduce drug-seeking behavior.